averychin7/property_management/README.md

 ├── middleware                              // general middlware (i.e auth)
 ├── utils                                   // general utills functions
 ├── tests
+│   ├── [feature].test.ts                   // testing the services file for each feature
 ├── db
 │   ├── schema                              // all the model from database
 │   ├── index.js